Chirplet Decomposition

 \[ \begin{bmatrix} \mu_{k1} \\ \mu_{k2} \end{bmatrix} = \begin{bmatrix} t_c \\ \omega_c \end{bmatrix} \tag{12c} \]

 where \(r = \sigma_1/\sigma_2\).
-It should be noted that we can not estimate the complex weight \(c_k\) since we lose phase information in the spectrogram.
+It should be noted that we cannot estimate the complex weight \(c_k\) since we lose phase information in the spectrogram.
 We consider using quasi-Newton optimization algorithms to refine the parameters and also to estimate the amplitudes of the individual components.
 We use the estimates provided by the EM algorithms as initial estimates to the quasi-Newton algorithms.
 Besides providing faster convergence, if the initial estimates are carefully chosen, they also provide error covariances which could be used in designing time-frequency detectors.

 Nested Fisher scoring